plot_energy_flux

 • numcores (optional) – The number of CPU cores to use.
 The default is to use all the cores on the machine.

-• bkg_id (int or string, optional) – The identifier of the background component to use.
+• bkg_id (int, str, or None, optional) – The identifier of the background component to use.
 This should only be set when the line to be measured is in the background model.

 • scales (array, optional) – The scales used to define the normal distributions for the parameters.
 The size and shape of the array depends on the number of free parameters in the fit (n) and the value of the correlated parameter.
 When the parameter is True, scales must be given the covariance matrix for the free parameters (a n by n matrix that matches the parameter ordering used by Sherpa).
 For un-correlated parameters the covariance matrix can be used, or a one-dimensional array of n elements can be used, giving the width (specified as the sigma value of a normal distribution) for each parameter (e.g. the square root of the diagonal elements of the covariance matrix).
 If the scales parameter is not given then the covariance matrix is evaluated for the current model and best-fit parameters.